 Move the bouquet to a cool place at night

-Just as your flowers need natural light during the day, they also need a cooled environment during the night.
+Just as your flowers need natural light during the day, they also need a cool environment at night.
 Try to remember to put them outside on summer evenings or in a cooler part of your house the rest of the year.

 So, there you have it, you can now make cut flowers last a few more days using natural means thanks to these Batmaid tips.